 Sterling edges up after last week's selloff

-LONDON, Aug 23 - Sterling edged up against the dollar and was flat against the euro on Monday as risk sentiment across markets recovered somewhat after jitters over global growth sparked a broad selloff last week.
+LONDON, Aug 23 - Sterling edged up against the dollar and was flat against the euro on Monday, as risk sentiment across markets recovered somewhat after global growth worries sparked a broad selloff last week.

 Sterling had its worst week in two months against both the dollar and euro as traders sold off assets perceived as riskier.

-The pound clawed back some of its lost ground against the dollar on Monday, gaining a third of a percent, but was still pinned below $1.37.
+The pound clawed back some of its lost ground against the dollar on Monday, edging up 0.2%, but was still pinned below $1.37.
 GBP=D3 Sterling had swung 1.8% lower against the dollar last week.

 The improvement in sentiment was reflected in equity markets, with European stocks gaining ground in early trading.